"Because Some Sighted People, They Don't Know What the Heck You're Talking About:" A Study of Blind TikTokers' Infrastructuring Work to Build Independence: Limitations and Future Work

 There are two main limitations of this study.
 First, this project recruited participants through convenience sampling: due to the restriction of TikTok, we could only reach out to BlindTokers who followed our account.
 In addition, we only recruited English speakers.
 Therefore, although we had 30 participants coming from various backgrounds and we described BlindTokers' diverse behaviors, perceptions, and feelings with thick descriptions, we still acknowledge that our approach could cause generalizability issues.
 Furthermore, the data were collected in the summer of 2022.
 As reported by the participants, TikTok continuously updates its design; it could become more accessible or not in the future.
 Therefore, the findings of the current study only snapshot the state of TikTok in terms of accessibility by the summer of 2022.
 That said, this paper's contribution is more than evaluating the accessibility of the current version of TikTok; we also report how BlindTokers overcame unexpected accessible issues and how they socialized with others on TikTok, which are much more important to the literature on HCI and Accessible Computing.

 Despite the limitations, this work lays solid ground for future studies on BlindTokers.
 We have identified that there is a huge community of blind users on TikTok, i.e. BlindTok.
 It is significantly bigger than blind communities on other social media like Facebook or Twitter.
 Considering the blind community on video-based platforms has been drawing growing attention recently \cite{Seo2021a}, future scholars can conduct more in-depth studies on the BlindTok community.
-In addition, as mentioned in the related work section, the research of blind users on short-video platforms has covered different contexts like Eastern (e.g. China \cite{Rong2022}) and Western (e.g. this study) cultures.
-Both studies reveal blind users' conflicts with sighted users; while Chinese users chose a more passive way to avoid conflicts, the participants in this paper, which were from Western cultures, actively joined the conflicts.
-The social interactions in different cultures could also reflect the different perceptions of blind users of their identity.
-Therefore, future studies could also pay attention to the cultural influence on blind users' experiences on short-video platforms.
 In addition, some of the findings presented the collaboration among multiple users, including BlindTokers and sighted TikTokers.
 But in this study, we are more interested in the context where collaboration was triggered instead of the form or quality of collaboration.
 However, the popularity of collaboration among people with different ability statuses on TikTok also suggests that there could be new forms of crowd work supported by short-video platforms.
 Future studies can follow this direction to gain a more in-depth understanding of crowd work and interdependence among BlindTokers and sighted TikTokers.